 Betty Long, RN, MHA, founded Guardian Nurses Healthcare Advocates after guiding several elderly family members through the healthcare system.
 She couldn’t help but wonder “What happens to patients who do not have a nurse in the family?”

 To test her theory that a Registered Nurse serving as a patient advocate would benefit patients and families, Betty began offering her services for free to friends and word-of-mouth referrals.
 The response was overwhelming.
 Betty developed a business plan and incorporated Guardian Nurses Healthcare Advocates in October 2003.
-That was almost 14 years ago, and the company has since grown to into a premeire patient advocacy company.
+That was 16 years ago, and the company has since grown into a premiere patient advocacy company.

 The Guardian Nurses’ philosophy of championing patients’ right to quality healthcare was inspired by the story of Florence Nightingale, credited with being the “Mother of Modern Nursing.”
 The young British nurse, working in overcrowded hospital wards during the Crimean War, noticed an extraordinarily high incidence of respiratory infections among the soldiers.
 She took the bold step of opening the ward windows, which resulted in a marked decrease in the infection rate.
 With that small intervention, the first nurse advocate is thought to have saved countless lives.